PhilippeMarcMeyer/uploader/README.md

+# File Uploader
-A simple, lightweight jQuery plugin for upload files.
+A  jQuery plugin for upload files.

 ## Installation